Bulldogs in the NFL: How Mississippi State's alumni fared in Week 6

 Emmanuel Forbes, CB, Los Angeles Rams

-Last Week: Forbes had one tackle in the Rams' 17-3 win against the Ravens.
+Last Week: Forbes had four tackles in a 35-7 win against the Jaguars in London.

 Willie Gay Jr., LB, Miami Dolphins

-Last Week: Gay played 10 snaps on special teams in the Dolphins’ 29-27 loss to the Chargers.
+Last Week: Gay played three snaps on defense and one on special teams in a 31-6 loss to the Browns.

 Season: N/A